HOME Line

 2026 Legislative Agenda

 (Downloadable PDF copy here.
-Note: posted 2/12/26—additional legislative proposals may be added to this agenda.)
+Note: updated 3/9/26—additional legislative proposals may be added to this agenda.)

 HOME Line is a nonprofit tenant advocacy organization providing Minnesota renters free and confidential legal advice.
 Since opening in 1992, we have advised over 357,000 renter households.
 HOME Line closed 2025 with the highest volume of renter contacts in its history, handling 20,241 new contacts from all 87 Minnesota counties Because we work directly with so many renter households, we have a unique insight into the issues facing many Minnesotan tenants and the policy fixes that will help them thrive.